Bull City Futsal Academy

 Running on Saturday mornings

 The Bull City Running Co will host the Saturday Morning RunClub from 8 to 10am; runners are encouraged to meet at either store (501 Washington St or 202 W Hwy 54).
 Participants of all ages and running at all paces are welcome to join in, and they can choose routes of 3 to 10+ miles.
 Be ready to wear a face covering before and after the run and whenever you’re at least 6 feet away from other people.
 Visit the Facebook event page for more info.

 If you like to run for fun, join Durham NC parkrun.
 Once you register, you can take part in timed 5k runs on Saturdays starting at 8am in Southern Boundaries Park (100 Third Fork Dr).
 Print out your barcode from the website so the officials can give you your time.
 Check out the course here, and click here to sign up/print out your barcode.
 It’s free; click here to see typical questions asked of the volunteer organizers (or simply write to email@example.com with your questions.
 Some of the runners relax after the weekly run at Foster’s Market in Durham (2694 Durham–Chapel Hill Blvd (aka Hwy 15-501))—if you have the time, feel free to join them.

 Did you know that Durham Parks and Recreation has a Weather Line at 919-560-4636?
-If you’re planning to attend a DPR event and the weather’s iffy, just call the DPR Weather Line or visit their Facebook page to see whether the event has been cancelled.
+If you’re planning to attend an outdoor DPR event and the weather’s iffy, just call the DPR Weather Line or visit their Facebook page to see whether the event has been cancelled.

-Sign up for programs online first by opening an account: Go to DPRPlayMore.org, click on “Register Online,” and then click on “Request New Account” in the upper right-hand corner.
+Sign up for programs online first by opening an ActiveNet account: Click here to get the ball rolling.